 - Think on the grand scale.
 Even with two-factor authentication, companies are going to need to do better if they want to take their data security seriously.
 Enterprises must consider a broader access plan, or Identity and Access Management (IAM) capabilities.
 This includes integrating more powerful methods of enforcing who has access to information and from where.

 - Multi-factor authentication should be integrated ASAP.
 If your business is still utilizing single-factor authentication, such as passwords and usernames, simply the act of integrating two-factor authentication can jumpstart your data security machine.

 - Smartphones will play a leading role.
 Due to the increasingly mobile trend of smart technology, it’s believed that smartphones will be a two-factor authentication juggernaut in the near future.

 - Be aware of the best known standards.
 Stay ahead of the latest threats by researching the best ways to integrate two-factor authentication, and the latest developments concerning data security.

 If your business wants to be prepared to step into the near future, you are going to need two-factor authentication.
 Data security is important, especially as new and powerful threats are being created every day.
-All Business Technologies can help your business arm yourself for the coming war with two-factor authentication.
-Give us a call at 508-586-1000 to learn more.
+COMPANYNAME can help your business arm yourself for the coming war with two-factor authentication.
+Give us a call at PHONENUMBER to learn more.